-Qualifier ID Presence Field Type Contents

-id-qt-cps (OID: 1.3.6.1.5.5.7.2.1) МАҮ IA5String The HTTP or HTTPS URL for the Issuing CA's Certificate Policies, Certification Practice Statement, Relying Party Agreement, or other pointer to online policy information provided by the Issuing CA.
+Qualifier ID Presence Field Type Contents id-qt-cps (OID: MAY IA5String The HTTP or HTTPS URL for the Issuing CA's 1.3.6.1.5.5.7.2.1) Certificate Policies, Certification Practice Statement, Relying Party Agreement, or other pointer to online policy information provided by the Issuing CA.

-Any other qualifier MUST NOT - -

-13 Although RFC 5280 allows PolicyInformations to appear in any order, several client implementations have implemented logic that considers the policyIdentifier that matches a given filter.
+&lt;sup>13 Although RFC 5280 allows PolicyInformations to appear in any order, several client implementations have implemented logic that considers the policyIdentifier that matches a given filter.
 As such, ensuring the Reserved Certificate Policy Identifier is the first PolicyInformation reduces the risk of interoperability challenges.